dice-group/LargeRDFBench/README.md

 ### Benchmark Queries

 LargeRDFBench comprise of a total of 32 queries (both SPARQL 1.0 and SPARQL 1.1 versions) for SPARQL endpoint federation approaches.
 The 32 queries are divided into three different types : 14 simple queries (from [FedBench](https://code.google.com/p/fbench/ )), 10 complex queries, and 8 large data queries.
 The detail of these queries is given in table below.
 All of the queries can be downloaded from ([SPARQL 1.0](http://goo.gl/Z57W8P ), [SPARQL 1.1](http://goo.gl/hnJ8D3)).
 The queries full results can be downloaded from [here](http://goo.gl/8tX1Pa ).
+Please note that we call a query as hybrid if there is at least one hybrid node in the directed hypergraph representation of the query given in the paper.
+Star type queries only contain star node(s) and path queries only contain path node(s).
+S8 does not contain any join.

 |LargeRDFBench SPARQL Endpoint Federation Queries ([SPARQL 1.0](http://goo.gl/Z57W8P), [ SPARQL 1.1](http://goo.gl/hnJ8D3)), Complete Queries [Results](http://goo.gl/8tX1Pa) |
 |-----|